easybuilders/easybuild-docs/docs/deprecated-easyconfigs.md

 ## Obsolete toolchains {: #obsolete_easyconfigs_toolchains }

 Some toolchains might become obsolete, this means that they will not receive any new versions and ultimately be completely archived.
-Overview of obselete
+Overview of obsolete
 toolchains:

 ### Toolchains with CUDA {: #obsolete_easyconfigs_toolchains_cuda }